 Work-related musculoskeletal disorders are the primary cause of work-related disability1-2.

-In fact, according to the CIHR, MSK conditions alone accounted for 10.3% of the total economic burden of all illnesses in Canada3, including treatment, rehabilitation and lost time.
+In fact, according to the CIHR, musculoskeletal conditions alone accounted for 10.3% of the total economic burden of all illnesses in Canada3, including treatment, rehabilitation and lost time.
 The prevalence of back pain and related costs has been increasing exponentially, and are expected to continue to increase.
-Unfortunately, MSK conditions affect everyone and are not industry specific.
-In fact, MSK conditions are the primary reason for claims among workers in most provinces across Canada4.
+Unfortunately, musculoskeletal conditions affect everyone and are not industry specific.
+In fact, musculoskeletal conditions are the primary reason for claims among workers in most provinces across Canada4.

 Notably, jobs in which employees sit for long periods cause back and neck pain.
-In fact, MSK conditions are more prevalent amongst sedentary workers accounting for one third of lost time5,6.
+In fact, musculoskeletal conditions are more prevalent amongst sedentary workers accounting for one third of lost time5,6.

-In reality, jobs that require employees to sit for extended periods of time can put these individuals at risk for developing MSK conditions.
+In reality, jobs that require employees to sit for extended periods of time can put these individuals at risk for developing musculoskeletal conditions.
 Employees can, however, decrease the impact of sitting by:

 - standing while on the phone or during lunch